bhhnguyen/bhhnguyen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I write puzzles!
-Among other things.
-I intend for this page to document my puzzle-adjacent projects.
+I'm Benji!
+I'm currently living in Hoboken, NJ, and I used to be a data architect and software developer by trade.
+Now, I work part-time creating puzzles while working on developing a puzzle-based video game.

-I've designed puzzle events professionally and for free online puzzlehunts.
-I typically write puzzles in the vein of the MIT Mystery Hunt tradition, which includes a wide variety of genres, including crosswords, cryptic crosswords, traditional pen-and-paper logic, and interactive games.
-I've created commissions for tech and finance companies, and I led writing on an annual puzzlehunt called Huntinality for the past two years.
-See my Projects page for more details.
+Part of the reason I love puzzles so much is the endless creative possibilities.
+There are so many different kinds of challenges you can pose in a puzzle and many ways to present that kind of challenge.
+Because puzzles are designed to have hidden rules and hidden solve paths, you can never be truly prepared for every kind of puzzle, and I find that appealing.
+Additionally, part of the frustration with actually doing a job sometimes is that you can often never find a perfect solution to a given problem, and some of the problems you tackle aren't fun.
+Puzzles, on the other hands, have elegant solutions when written well, and they're challenges that are supposed to be fun.

-Outside of puzzles, I used to work as a software engineer and data architect.
-My other hobbies include trivia, reading (mostly long fiction), and game development.
+Outside of puzzles, my other hobbies include doing competitive trivia, developing video games, and reading long fiction.
+My favorite books I've read recently include Elena Ferrante's Neapolitan novels and Roberto Bolano's 2666.